Constitution Act, 1982: Part V: Procedure for Amending Constitution of Canada

+Part VI: Amendment to the Constitution Act, 1867

+The act also amended the division of powers by adding the natural resources amendment to the Constitution Act, 1867.
+The new provisions, section 92A and the Sixth Schedule, gave the provinces exclusive jurisdiction to regulate the development of non-renewable natural resources and electrical generation.
+These amendments were set out in sections 50 and 51 of the 1982 act.

+Part VII: General

-Supremacy and scope of the Constitution
+Primacy of Constitution of Canada

 Subsection 52(1) of the Constitution Act, 1982 provides that the Constitution of Canada is the "supreme law of Canada", and that "any law inconsistent with the provisions of the Constitution of Canada is, to the extent of the inconsistency, of no force or effect."
 A law that is inconsistent with the Constitution is theoretically of no force or effect from the moment it is made.
 In practical terms, however, such a law is not seen to be invalid until a court declares it to be inconsistent with the provisions of the Constitution.
 The executive cannot enforce a law that a court has declared to be without force or effect.
 But only Parliament or a provincial legislature can repeal such a law.

 Before the 1982 Act came into effect, the British North America Act, 1867 (now known as the Constitution Act, 1867) had been the supreme law of Canada.
 The supremacy of the 1867 Act had originally been established by virtue of s.
 2 of the Colonial Laws Validity Act, a British Imperial statute declaring the invalidity of any colonial law that violated an Imperial statute extending to a colony.
 Since the British North America Act was an Imperial statute extending to Canada, any Canadian law violating the BNA Act was inoperative.
 Although there was no express provision giving the courts the power to decide that a Canadian law violated the BNA Act and was therefore inoperative, this power was implicit in s.
 2 of the Colonial Laws Validity Act, which established the priority of statutes to be applied by the courts.

 In 1931, the British Parliament enacted the Statute of Westminster, 1931.
 This Act provided that the Colonial Laws Validity Act no longer applied to the British Dominions, including Canada.
 However, it provided that Canada could not amend the British North America Act, which remained subject to amendment only by the British Parliament.
 This provision maintained the supremacy of the British North America Act in Canadian law until the enactment of the Constitution Act, 1982.